PLEASE READ THE ENTIRE LISTING BEFORE SUBMITTING.

 Any film or trailer that does not meet these requirements, or others listed in the Rules and Terms section will be disqualified with no refund given.
 No exceptions.

-All official selections will be required to provide a link to their projects in an online off site website such as YouTube or Vimeo.
+All finalists will be required to provide a link to their projects in an online off site website such as YouTube or Vimeo.
 Password protected is fine as long as the password is provided.
 This information will ONLY be shared with the celebrity jury.
 In addition, for acting categories the film makers will be allowed to provide acting nominees from their projects as applicable.

 All projects that are nominated or win awards will be sent instructions on how to submit their material to Adler & Associates Entertainment Inc for consideration.
 Once a project's evaluation is complete, the filmmaker will be advised of the decision, either with an offer for distribution or an email notifying them they've not been accepted including any notes received from the distributor.
 Adler & Associates makes no representation or promise to represent any project or filmmaker unless an offer of distribution is made and then the filmmaker will have the option to accept or decline any such offer after the parameters of any offer are discussed.